[USDA zone 12b - 13b]

-Plants are flowering size to near flowering size, ¼” – ½” tubers, potted in 2" rose pots.
+Plants are near flowering size, ¼” (½ cm) tubers.
 Last photograph is representative of the size of tubers.

 Plants are divisions of Alan Galloway's AGA 2557-10.

 This is a miniature hybrid Amorphophallus.
 It is a hybrid of the two Laotian species ongsakulii and myosuroides ‘Silver Center’.
 This hybrid, as with most Amorphophallus and Arisaema species, is seasonally dormant.
 HOWEVER, the miniature species can be semi-evergreen if kept warm and watered all year.
 Plants of this hybrid grow 5” - 8” tall.
 Each tuber produces a single stem that terminates with a single “leaf”.
 Each leaf consists of a small umbrella of many smaller leaflets that is 4” – 6” across.
 The central ¼ - ½ of each leaflet is watermarked with silvery-white.
 The stem is green.
 Unlike other Amorphophallus, the inflorescence is produced a few weeks after the leaves are produced.
 The inflorescence tops the leaves by a few inches.
 Also, unlike other Amorphophallus, this one can re-flower 2-3 times over summer.
 The inflorescence is 6” – 9” tall.
 The inflorescence is single “flowered”.
 The “flower” is actually a modified inflorescence that consists of the spathe (outer ornamental part) and the spadix (internal sexual bits).
 The spadix is 2” – 3¼” tall, elongate, tapering to a point, cream-yellow to cream-tan.
 The spathe that surrounds the spadix is ¾” – 1¼” long.
 The spathe is cupped around the base of the spadix.
 The spathe is white with light green veins.
 Flowers last only a few days.
 This is a miniature plant.